 Moreover those constructions do not happen instantaneously or in an error-free process.
-Many steps are required including much self-debugging, as illustrated in (Sussman, 1975).
-This depends on self-observation during performance of various tasks, including observations of external actions and of thinking.
-One form of debugging is what Sussman called detecting the need to create new critics that run in parallel with other activities and interrupt if some pattern is matched, for instance if disguised division by zero occurs.
+Many steps are required including much self-debugging, as illustrated by Sussman's HACKER (Sussman, 1975).
+This depends on self-observation during performance of various tasks, including observations of both external actions and thinking.
+One form of debugging is what Sussman called detecting the need to create new "critics" that run in parallel with other activities and interrupt if some pattern is matched, for instance if disguised division by zero occurs.

 The ongoing discovery of new invariant patterns in structures and processes produced when counting, arranging, sorting, or aligning sets of objects, leads to successive extensions of the learner's understanding of numbers.
 Initially this is just empirical exploration, but later a child may realise that the result of counting a fixed set of objects cannot depend on the order of counting.
 (Why not?)
-That invariance (a kind of transitivity) is intrinsic to the nature of oneto-one mappings and does not depend on properties of the things being counted, or on how fast or how loud one counts, etc. However, some learners may never notice this non-empirical character of mathematical discoveries until they take a philosophy class!
+That invariance (a kind of transitivity) is intrinsic to the nature of one-to-one mappings and does not depend on properties of the things being counted, or on how fast or how loud one counts, etc. However, some learners may never notice this non-empirical character of mathematical discoveries until they take a philosophy class!

-6.1 Approaches to infinity
+3.5 Approaches to infinity

-One of the non-empirical discoveries is that the natural numbers form an infinite set.
-Kant suggested that this requires grasping that a rule can go on being applied indefinitely.
+One of the non-empirical discoveries is that the sequence of natural numbers is never ending.
+Kant suggested that this requires grasping that a rule can go on being applied indefinitely, which fits the outline theory summarised above in 3.3.
+A child able to produce repetitive processes and simultaneously monitor and reflect on what is happening, could learn that there are repetitive processes of two kinds: those that start off with a determinate stopping condition that limits the number of repetitions and those that do not, though they can be stopped by an external process.
+Tapping a surface, walking, making the same noise repeatedly, swaying from side to side, repeatedly lifting an object and dropping it, are all examples of the latter type.
+(The idea of approaching a limiting value might grow out of such of meta-cognition.)
 This contrasts with the suggestion by Rips et al. (Rips et al., 2008) that a child somehow acquires logical axioms which state that every natural number has exactly one successor and at most one predecessor, and that the first number has no predecessor, from which it follows logically that there is no final number and the sequence of numbers never loops.
-Instead, a child could learn that there are repetitive processes of two kinds: those that start off with a determinate stopping condition that limits the number of repetitions and those that do not, though they can be stopped by an external process.
-Tapping a surface, walking, making the same noise repeatedly, swaying from side to side, repeatedly lifting an object and dropping it, are all examples of the latter type.